Offa of Mercia: Stature

 The title Offa used on most of his charters was "rex Merciorium", or "king of the Mercians", though this was occasionally extended to "king of the Mercians and surrounding nations".
-Some of his charters use the title "Rex Anglorum," or "King of the English," and this has been seen as a sweeping statement of his power.
+Some of his charters use the title "Rex Anglorum", or "King of the English", and this has been seen as a sweeping statement of his power.
 There is debate on this point, however, as several of the charters in which Offa is named "Rex Anglorum" are of doubtful authenticity.
 They may represent later forgeries of the 10th century, when this title was standard for kings of England.
-The best evidence for Offa's use of this title comes from coins, not charters: there are some pennies with "Of ℞ A" inscribed, but it is not regarded as definite that this stood for "Offa Rex Anglorum."
+The best evidence for Offa's use of this title comes from coins, not charters: there are some pennies with "Of ℞ A" inscribed, but it is not regarded as definite that this stood for "Offa Rex Anglorum".

 In Anglo-Saxon England, Stenton argued that Offa was perhaps the greatest king of the English kingdoms, commenting that "no other Anglo-Saxon king ever regarded the world at large with so ... acute a political sense".
 Many historians regard Offa's achievements as second only to Alfred the Great among the Anglo-Saxon kings.
 Offa's reign has sometimes been regarded as a key stage in the transition to a unified England, but this is no longer the general view among historians in the field.
 In the words of Simon Keynes, "Offa was driven by a lust for power, not a vision of English unity; and what he left was a reputation, not a legacy."
-It is now believed that Offa thought of himself as "King of the Mercians," and that his military successes were part of the transformation of Mercia from an overlordship of midland peoples into a powerful and aggressive kingdom.Yorke, Kings and Kingdoms, p.
-114.
+It is now believed that Offa thought of himself as "King of the Mercians", and that his military successes were part of the transformation of Mercia from an overlordship of midland peoples into a powerful and aggressive kingdom.